TheresAFewConors/Sooty/README.md

   - Query [URLScan.io](https://urlscan.io) for reputation reports.
   - Analyze email addresses for known malicious activity and report on domain reputation utilising [EmailRep.io](https://emailrep.io)
   - Create dynamic email templates that can be used as a base for phishing triage response.(.msg only, .eml coming in future update)
+  - Perform analysis enrichment on phishing mails using the HaveIBeenPwned database, (Requires API Key).

 ![](readmeimages/email_analysis.gif)